thaum-xyz/runbooks/content/_index.md

 For adding a new runbook please follow [add runbook](/docs/add-runbook) guide.

-If you find any other issues, please [open an issue on GitHub](https://github.com/paulfantom/runbooks/issues/new) or ask questions in [prometheus-operator slack channel](https://kubernetes.slack.com/archives/CFFDS2Z7F).
+If you find any other issues, please [open an issue on GitHub](https://github.com/thaum-xyz/runbooks/issues/new)